-Even with laws to prevent it, employment discrimination still frequently occurs.
+Even with laws to prevent it, employment discrimination is unfortunately still a common occurance.

 That’s why JacksonWhite represents management and employees involved in many kinds of discrimination lawsuits, including claims of age, race, religion, national origin, disability, pregnancy, and sexual harassment.